-Middle Lagoon walking track is a 200m, grade 2 hike located in Mimosa Rocks National Park, New South Wales.
-The hike should take around 12 minutes to complete.
+Middle Lagoon walking track is a 200m, grade 2 hike in Mimosa Rocks National Park, New South Wales.
+This hike typically takes 12 minutes to complete.

 Middle Lagoon walking track leads through beautiful coastal bushland featuring the ancient burrawangs - a cycad that grows abundantly on the south coast of NSW.
 Just north of Tathra, this short track winds through a diverse range of vegetation to the shore of Middle Lagoon.
 It's a great spot to bring the family or visitors to introduce them to the natural beauty of the region, with loads of wildlife and great birdwatching.